Can The Power of Passive Investing Trigger Active Again?

 Forecast On Passive And Active Investment

-According Morningstar data passive funds now comprise a third of mutual fund investment in the US investment industry.
+According to Morningstar data passive funds now comprise a third of mutual fund investment in the US investment industry.
 Active funds, on the other hand, have declined steadily since 2013, despite total assets rising 14% up to $9.8trillion over the same period.

 As the chart shows, according to Credit Suisse report, in the last 10 years there has been a $2.6 trillion swing between active and passive investment funds comprising $1.2 trillion in net outflows from actively managed equity mutual fund investment, versus $1.4 trillion in net inflows into passive index funds and ETF investing.

-In 2016 alone, investors pulled $340bn from active managers in the U.S., while allocating $504bn to passive alternative investments such as ETFs, according to Moody’s.
+In 2016 alone, investors pulled $340bn from active managers in the U.S., while allocating $504bn to passive investments such as ETFs, according to Moody’s.
 Asset management companies best placed to benefit from this shift are BlackRock, Vanguard, State Street, to name a few.

-According to the most recent forecasts, the quickly growing passive investing market will overtake the active fund industry in the US by 2024.
+According to the most recent forecasts, the quickly growing passive investing market will overtake the active investing fund industry in the US by 2024.
 Passive funds will account for more than half of the assets in the US investment industry within the next seven years, and the index-tracking funds can become the dominant force for US institutional investors even sooner, by 2021, according to Moody’s Corporation new research.

 Active vs Passive Investing – Bottom line